jamesplease/fi-calc-guide/src/configuration/additional-withdrawals.md

     <figcaption>Check the checkbox to adjust the withdrawal for inflation.</figcaption>
 </figure>

+By default, inflation begins accumulating immediately, even when you specify that the withdrawals do not begin after a number of years.

+You can change this so that inflation adjustments are only made after the withdrawals start.
+To do this, change the "Begin adjusting for inflation" dropdown from "immediately, at the first year" to "only after withdrawals start."

 ### Withdrawal Frequency

 FI Calc supports complex withdrawal frequencies.
 For example, you may plan to